 ARNO MASSEE / SCIENCE PHOTO LIBRARY ARNO MASSEE / SCIENCE PHOTO LIBRARY

 Testing for genetic blood disorders.
-Researcher pipetting a blood sample from a vial.
-This blood sample will be tested for haemoglobinopathies, which are diseases arising from genetic defects in haemoglobin, the oxygen carrying protein in red blood cells (RBCs).
-Defective haemoglobin can lead to misshapen or malfunctional RBCs that cannot transport oxygen around the cell properly.
+Multi-well sample tray filled with blood samples being tested for haemoglobinopathies, which are diseases arising from genetic defects in haemoglobin, the oxygen carrying protein in red blood cells (RBCs).
+Defective haemoglobin can lead to misshapen or malfunctional RBCs that cannot transport oxygen around the body properly.
 Haemoglobinopathies include sickle-cell anaemia, hereditary spherocytosis, hereditary elliptocytosis and hereditary stomatocytosis.
 Photographed in the haemoglobinopathies laboratory at Leiden University Medical Centre, Leiden, The Netherlands.

 Model release not required.
 Property release not required.